snd/hinoki/README.md

 having to add an if-clause in the **source** for every **factory** is not very convenient.
-fortunately there's much more to sources.
+fortunately there's much more to sources. read on !

 ### sources in depth